 To avoid fuel surcharges, try to stick to Brussels Airlines, SAS, Singapore Airlines, SWISS, Turkish Airlines, and United Airlines when booking award flights using Aeroplan miles.
 These airlines do NOT pass along high taxes and fees, so you will be able to book award flights for as little money as possible!

 Booking award flights using Air Canada Aeroplan miles is quick and easy online at Aeroplan.com, although you do need to create a free account to search for award flights.
 For more information on how to use your Aeroplan miles (or how to transfer American Express Membership Rewards to Aeroplan) and specifics of Aeroplan’s region definitions, head over to our Ultimate Guide to Air Canada Aeroplan Miles.

 Also keep in mind that Air Canada Aeroplan allows stopovers on international award tickets, so if you’re looking to visit more than one country in Europe, they’re a good choice.
 You can read more about Air Canada Aeroplan’s routing rules here.

 Because Air Canada Aeroplan is an AMEX Membership Rewards transfer partner, consider these cards if you want to earn more miles:

-You can also transfer Starwood points (soon to be Marriott points) to Air Canada Aeroplan.
+You can also transfer Marriott points to Air Canada Aeroplan.
 So you could consider cards like:

 - Marriott Rewards Premier Plus Credit Card | Our Review of the Marriott Rewards Premier Plus